stavrostzagadouris/stavrossolutions/src/routes/articles/gitbasiccommands.md

 ```bash
 git push origin main
 ```
 There, perfect.
-Now I know remember how to do it again and this article being posted is proof of that!
+Now I know how to do it again and this article being posted is proof of that!